 To deal with credit card debt, start with a debt payoff deadline, so you’re focused on your end goal.
 For example, maybe your goal is to pay off at least half of your debt in one year and the remaining balance by the end of the next.
 Think about what it will take to reach that goal.
 Then create checkpoints and milestones so you can stay motivated to move on to the next level.

-When it comes to repayment keep your payoff plan top of mind.
-Since you likely have a mobile device within arm’s reach, consider a digital money management service, like Compass, LGFCU’s complimentary money management service.
+Since you probably have a mobile device sitting near you, consider using a budgeting app.
 You’ll want something that gathers information from all your financial accounts so you can view your transactions in one place.
-The goal here is to see where your money goes and maybe where it shouldn’t.
+Your goal is to see where your money goes and maybe where it shouldn’t.
 Armed with information, you can create a budget that fits your needs.

 Give your cards a rest